-The town of Wheelwright had been established in 1916 by the Elkhorn Coal Company, and was named after the president of Consolidated Coal Company, Jere H. Wheelwright.
-The miners in Wheelwright, KY were of all races and nationalities, and African Americans were recruited from the North and the South.
-In the mines, the men were integrated, but they were segregated outside the mines.
+The town of Wheelwright, established in 1916 by the Elkhorn Coal Company, was named after the president of the Consolidated Coal Company, Jere H. Wheelwright.
+The miners there were of all races and nationalities.
+The African Americans were recruited from the North and the South.
+In the mines the men were integrated but segregated outside the mines.
 A black deputy was hired for the Colored section of town known as Hall Hollow.

-For more see also the Wheelwright Collection and other collections at the University of Kentucky Libraries Special Collections; Black Coal Miners in America, by R. L. Lewis; the Kentucky Coal Education website Wheelwright Kentucky, Floyd County; and Library Service to African Americans in Kentucky, by R. F. Jones.
+For more see also the Wheelwright Collection and other collections at the University of Kentucky Libraries Special Collections Research Center; Black Coal Miners in America, by R. L. Lewis; the Kentucky Coal Education website, Wheelwright Kentucky, Floyd County; and Library Service to African Americans in Kentucky, by R. F. Jones.
 Also contact the Floyd County Public Library.